Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Maximum State Estimation Error in the Compromised Sensors

 Theorem \ref{Theorem1} provides a method for the attacker to find the maximum CED caused by altering a set of sensors without triggering failure alarm.
 To solve the optimization problem in Theorem \ref{Theorem1}, known techniques such as quadratic programming can be used \cite{baron1972quadratic}.
-Using theorem \ref{Theorem1}, we can assign a value to quantify the maximum CED for each of the ICI's SCs.
-To do so, for each of the ICI's SCs we calculate the following value: where $ \varphi_i $ is the value of SC $ i $ in the state estimation and $ \mathcal{N}_i $ is the set of sensors inside SC $ i $.
+Using Theorem \ref{Theorem1}, we can assign a value to quantify the maximum CED for each of the ICI's SCs.
+To do so, for each of the ICI's SCs we calculate the following value:

+where $ \varphi_i $ is the value of SC $ i $ in the state estimation and $ \mathcal{N}_i $ is the set of sensors inside SC $ i $.
 This value captures the importance of each SC for the attacker and the defender in the first stage of attack, because the attacker can increase the estimation error by $ \varphi_i $ in the second stage of attack after compromising the SC $ i $ in the first stage.
 Based on this value both the attacker and the defender can prioritize between their actions in the first stage.
 Since we can now quantify the importance of different SCs under attack, next, we study how the ICI can defend against the first stage of attack during which the attacker and the defender should allocate their available resources on all the SCs based on their values.